JEAN PAUL RIOPELLE

 We will never forget our chance encounter with Jean Paul Riopelle.
 It was in Ste-Marguerite-du-Lac-Masson, in the Quebec Laurentians, about one hour northwest of Montreal.
 We had an assignment for the Financial Post to cover Champlain Charest's amazing wine collection at his Bistro à Champlain.

-The fine dining restaurant serves up to 160 people in three dining rooms.
-Some diners arrive by hydroplane and helicopter, but most come by road.
+The fine dining restaurant served up to 160 people in three dining rooms.
+Some diners arrived by hydroplane and helicopter, but most came by road.
 Driving from Montreal, we took exit 69 off the Autoroute des Laurentides, then drove east on 370 for 12 kilometers to 75 chemin Masson in Sainte-Marguerite-du-Lac-Masson.

-Bistro à Champlain occupies an old general store that dates from 1864.
+Bistro à Champlain occupied an old general store that dated from 1864.
 "The owner wanted to demolish it to build a motel in 1974," explained Champlain.
 "I was aghast that it was going to be destroyed, so I bought it, along with my friend and neighbor, Jean Paul Riopelle."
 (The artist lived next to Champlain, across Lake Masson, from the bistro.)

 Champlain Charest's first Riopelle